Quantumyilmaz/Plotter/README.md

         ]
 ```

-- Create a list of matplotlib method you want to call.
-Here you can call any method available for [matplotlib Axes class](https://matplotlib.org/stable/api/axes_api.html):
+- Create a list of matplotlib method you want to call:

 ```
   methods =['plot']